Alexandra Hay

-Alexandra Hay (July 24, 1947 – October 11, 1993) was an American actress of the 1960s and 1970s best known for her roles in Guess Who's Coming to Dinner, Skidoo, and Model Shop.
+Alexandra Lynn Hay (July 24, 1947 – October 11, 1993) was an American actress of the 1960s and 1970s best known for her roles in Guess Who's Coming to Dinner, Skidoo, and Model Shop.

-Early life and modeling

-Born Alexandra Lynn Hay, she was a native of Los Angeles and attended Arroyo High School in El Monte, California.

-In the early 1960s, Hay booked modeling jobs through her agent William Adrian.
-At 15, she was featured as the "American Beauty" for the May–June 1963 issue of DIG magazine.

-Her mother died on August 25, 1963, when Hay had recently turned 16.
-In 1964, she moved to Europe.
-In an interview, Hay described her time in Europe: "I modeled in London to earn a living, and I had a ball.
-That was in 1964 when London was exploding – all the excitement about the Beatles and The Beat – I nearly blew my mind."

 Mainstream career

 On October 29, 1966, the Los Angeles Times reported "Columbia's New Talent Program has developed another young actress, Alexandra Hay, who has been signed to a long-term exclusive contract by the studio."

 Hay's first credited role was in an episode of The Monkees entitled "Monkee Mother" (episode 27, original airdate March 20, 1967).
 Her career continued with small roles in the 1967 movies Guess Who's Coming to Dinner and The Ambushers.
-In the former, she portrayed a carhop who takes an ice cream order from Spencer Tracy’s character.
+In the former, she portrayed a carhop who takes an ice cream order from Spencer Tracy and Katharine Hepburn.

 The Beard arrests

 Hay played the role of Jean Harlow in Michael McClure's controversial play The Beard.
 She was arrested on 14 nights for lewd conduct and later acquitted by the California Supreme Court on the basis that the First Amendment places strict limitations on the application of criminal laws to live theatrical performances.